 Below is an error message, which is caused by an attempt to add a companion-based binary to the old non-companion style app

-Adding New Account from Android
+Adding New Account from Android on Gear or Galaxy

 To add a new account from the phone you’ll need to select “Connect to Phone” menu on Gear first: